Helix1579/GMD/Blog Post 5 .md

     }
 }
 ```
-Hardship 1: The Stationary Shooter
-One of the first bugs?
 The enemy would just... stand there, doing nothing — even when the player was clearly within range.
-After some grueling debugging, the issues became clear:
+After some debugging, the issues became clear:

-NavMeshAgent not initialized properly, or

-Getting stuck on colliders or terrain geometry.
+NavMeshAgent not initialized properly, or getting stuck on colliders or terrain geometry.

-Fixes that helped:
-Set agent.updateRotation = false and agent.updateUpAxis = false to avoid Unity’s 3D nav logic interfering with 2D sprites.

 Make sure the NavMesh was baked correctly and did not intersect with enemy colliders.
 Use agent.ResetPath() before shooting to prevent “nudging” behavior that interrupted aim.

-Hardship 2: The FirePoint Flip Flop
-Getting the enemy to face the player was straightforward.
-But then came a ghostly bug: bullets started firing from behind the enemy or out of thin air.

-Why?
-Because when the sprite flipped, the firePoint (bullet spawn location) didn’t flip with it!
+Getting the enemy to face the player was straightforward.The bullets started firing from behind the enemy or out of thin air because when the sprite flipped, the firePoint (bullet spawn location) didn’t flip with it!

 The Fix: Flip the FirePoint manually
 ```csharp